 We engaged our partners, Louisiana's healthcare heroes, business and nonprofit leaders, educators, and government officials.
-Comprised of leaders from 36 organizations, the Healthy State Advisory Board represents over 100,000 employees, educates more than 200,000 students, and cares for the lives of 4.6 million community members.
+Comprised of leaders from 36 organizations, our Healthy State Founders represent over 100,000 employees, educates more than 200,000 students, and cares for the lives of 4.6 million community members.